ehebrard/evacsim/README.md

-n is the number of evacuation nodes m is the number of relevant transit arcs capacity_i is the capacity of the transit arc, and offset_i_x_y is the date at which population i_x_y reaches this arc if it starts at time 0
+n is the number of evacuation nodes m is the number of relevant transit arcs capacity_y is the capacity of transit arc y, k_y is the number of population groups transiting by this arc and offset_i_x_y is the date at which population group i_x_y reaches this arc if starting at time 0